stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/04-deploy-app/deploy-app.md

 There are multiple ways to deploy your Application on the Cluster.

-- For development with tilt, use tilt for deploying the application on test clusters
+- For development with tilt follow below tutorial.
+Use tilt for deploying the application on test clusters.

     > This the recommended local development workflow

-- For Deployment via GitOps, follow guide for Deploying the Application with GitOps
+- For Deployment via GitOps, follow [this](../../../../for-delivery-engineers/tutorials/03-deploy-demo-app/deploy-demo-app.md) guide for Deploying the Application with GitOps

     > This is the recommended production workflow

 ## Objective